marwans200/ESP32-LoRa-RC-Controller/README.md

 # Setting up the ESP32 transmitter code
 Since the ESP32 doesn't support the Servo module, we have to use the ESP32 Servo module to use the RC_ESC module to control any ESC we have.
 Then, we have to change the #include <Servo.h> in the RC_ESC module to #include <ESP32Servo.h> (or whatever the header file name is).
 Now you can upload and use the esp32 as a reciever.

+I have uploaded the edited code in the ESP32 Transmitter folder.